The HPB Oncology Program

 Carcinoma of the gall bladder may present as an incidental finding in the laproscipic cholecystectomy specimen, or as a mass lesion, often obstructing the mid-third of the bile duct.
 A resection, appropriate for the stage, is usually indicated.

-The management of hiilar cholangiocarcinoma (Klatskin tumor) based on stage and local extent.
+The management of hiilar cholangiocarcinoma (Klatskin tumor) is based on stage and local extent.
 For tumors that are unresectable on the basis of involvement of the contralateral hepatic artery, consideration is given to neo-adjuvant chemo-radiation and transplantation (The “Mayo protocol”) or arterial resection & reconstruction.

 Non-oncologic biliary surgery includes procedures for benign biliary conditions including repair of duct injuries that occur at the time of laparoscopic surgery, and surgical management of recurrent pyogenic cholangitis (RPC) and choledochal cysts.
 The yearly volume of procedures for benign conditions ranges from 43 – 48 per year.